-There are rewards for confronting fear, even if the confrontation ends with girls stumbling into a corner and sliding into a fetal ball after fear claps back.
+There are rewards for confronting fear, even if the confrontation ends with girls stumbling into a corner, sliding into a fetal ball and burying their faces between their knees.

-Sound dramatic?
-It is, but it’s also how they may envision a confrontation with fear ending.
-In the unlikely event this happens, the rewards I’m referring to can be hard for girls to recognize because their focus will be on the failed attempt, their weaknesses, how badly they embarrassed themselves or how improbable rebounding will be.
+The rewards I’m referring to can be hard for girls to recognize if their focus is on failed attempts, their weaknesses, how badly they embarrassed themselves or how improbable rebounding will be.

 These intangible blue ribbons are available to girls and everyone else willing to suspend self-pity, chin up and introspect.

 Win, lose or draw, confrontation with fear offers clarity.
 The first thing girls get clear on is what it feels like to face fear.
 They no longer have to speculate about what their minds or bodies will go through.
 Will the butterflies in my stomach turn into bees and sting me from the inside?
 Will my knees collapse like a game of Jenga?
 Will I make it out with my teeth in tact?
 The unknown becomes clear.